-I often get asked questions like, “Doesn’t tea with honey help the voice?”
+I often get asked questions like, “What can I drink to help me sing better?”
+“Does tea with honey help the voice?”
 “Does drinking olive oil and water make you sing better?”
 “Should I avoid dairy products before singing?” etc. Since the topic of what to eat and drink before singing is on the minds of many singers, let me give you my perspective now.

 First, let’s talk about the ideas of lemon, honey, teas, throat sprays etc. While all of these things can help the throat feel good, the only way that any of them will actually come into contact with your vocal folds is if you breathe them, and this is not something I would recommend.
 The only thing that you can breathe that is beneficial is steam.
 I recommend that each of my students purchase a steamer.
 You can find steamers at your local drug store for about $35.
 A popular steamer is the Vick’s Personal Steamer.
 This is not the same as a vaporizer which puts moisture into the air of a room.